 Potential Implications of AI on the Stock Market

 The implementation of artificial intelligence in stock market analysis is a fairly new phenomenon.
 As such, its effects are yet to be fully understood.
 A potential outcome of AI use in the stock market, for instance, is that it could create market panic and excessive shocks when faced with new and unrecognizable patterns or anomalies.

 Another implication of AI could be market efficiency where the ability to outperform the market disappears.
 The idea is that the stock market will attain financial cohesion which is defined “as a situation in the market when all the trading decisions are made solely on the basis of artificial intelligence.”
 We may see a time when the competition between various AI systems used by asset managers will advance to a level which will make it near impossible for them to outperform one another.

 The Future of AI in Wealth Management

 While AI advocates share excitement about artificial intelligence and its uses in the markets, others remain cautious of a stock market where human decision making is taken out of the equation.
 Human reasoning, for all its faults and biases, has been developed over thousands of years.
-Furthermore, it continues to adapt and evolve though experience.
-Whether AI replace human involvement in asset management remains to be seen.
-At this time AI has shown its superiority in analyzing large amounts of data and identifying patters.
+Furthermore, it continues to adapt and evolve through experience.
+Whether AI replaces human involvement in asset management remains to be seen.
+At this time AI has shown its superiority in analyzing large amounts of data and identifying patterns.
 However, it’s yet to be seen if AI can reach a level to replace the human element in asset management.
 It’s the “soft” skills, or ability to see past the raw data when evaluating investment opportunities, what separates the great investors from the rest.